Politics of Uruguay: Executive branch

 Uruguay's Constitution of 1967 created a strong presidency, subject to legislative and judicial balance.
 Many of these provisions were suspended in 1973 but reestablished in 1985.
 The president, who is both the head of state and the head of government, is elected by popular vote for a five-year term, with the vice president elected on the same ticket.
-The President must act together with the Council of Ministers, which comprises cabinet ministers, appointed by the president.
+The president must act together with the Council of Ministers, which comprises cabinet ministers, appointed by the president.
 Thirteen ministers head various executive departments.
 The ministers can be removed by the General Assembly by a majority vote.

-The Constitution amendment establishes the requirements for becoming President.
-Article 151 establishes that the President must be a natural-born citizen of the country, or have been born to an Uruguayan citizen if born abroad.
-The President must also be at least 35 years old and be registered in the National Civic Registry.
-The current president since 1 March 2020 is Luis Lacalle Pou, the son of the 36th president, Luis Alberto Lacalle.
+The Constitution amendment establishes the requirements for becoming president.
+Article 151 establishes that the president must be a natural-born citizen of the country, or have been born to a Uruguayan citizen if born abroad.
+The president must also be at least 35 years old and be registered in the National Civic Registry.
+The current president since 1 March 2025 is Yamandú Orsi.